homeshell/demo-projects-python/README.md

 - Functions.
 - Nested loops and advanced data management.
 - Concise use of repetition structures.
-- Creative use of random module.
+- Creative use of the random module.

 More to come!